 - wp_term_relationships: This stores the relationship between the members of wp_terms.

 - wp_term_texonomy: Description of a category, link, or tag used in a wp_term table stored here.

-- wp_links: This stores blogroll links that are depreciated but can be activated using Link Manager.
+- wp_links: This stores depreciated blogroll links that can be activated using Link Manager.

 - wp_options: Options set in admin are stored here.

 Once you understand the structure of the database, it is important to know the potential issues that could slow down your database and negatively impact the performance of your website.
 These are mentioned below: